 We conduct a standard balance test using the following set of pre-determined characteristics.
-We conduct a standard balance test using the following set of pre-determined characteristics.

-- We include a dummy for whether the respondent completed at least secondary education. - We include a dummy for whether the respondent lived in the same province at age 17 as at birth. - We include a dummy for whether the father completed at least secondary education. - We include a dummy for whether the mother completed at least secondary education. - We include a categorical variable for the size of the municipality where the responden grew up. - We include a dummy for whether the mother was born in the same municipality as the respondent. - We include a dummy for whether the father was born in the same municipality as the respondent. - We include a dummy for whether the father was active in the labor market when our respondent was aged 17. - We include a dummy for whether the mother was active in the labor market when our respondent was aged 17.
+- We include a dummy for whether the respondent completed at least secondary education. - We include a continuous variable measuring the age when the respondent started the miliary service. - We include a dummy for whether the respondent lived in the same province at age 17 as at birth. - We include a dummy for whether the father completed at least secondary education. - We include a dummy for whether the mother completed at least secondary education. - We include a categorical variable for the size of the municipality where the responden grew up. - We include a dummy for whether the mother was born in the same municipality as the respondent. - We include a dummy for whether the father was born in the same municipality as the respondent. - We include a dummy for whether the father was active in the labor market when our respondent was aged 17. - We include a dummy for whether the mother was active in the labor market when our respondent was aged 17.

-- We include a dummy for whether the father worked in the agricultural sector when our respondent was aged 17. - We include a dummy for whether the father worked in the industrial sector when our respondent was aged 17. - We include a dummy for whether the father worked in the service sector when our respondent was aged 17. - We include a dummy for whether the father worked in the construction sector when our respondent was aged 17. - We include a dummy for whether the mother worked in the agricultural sector when our respondent was aged 17.
+- We include a dummy for whether the father worked in the agricultural sector when our respondent was aged 17. - We include a dummy for whether the father worked in the industrial sector when our respondent was aged 17. - We include a dummy for whether the father worked in the service sector when our respondent was aged 17. - We include a dummy for whether the father worked in the construction sector when our respondent was aged 17. - We include a dummy for whether the mother worked in the agricultural sector when our respondent was aged 17. - We include a dummy for whether the mother worked in the service sector when our respondent was aged 17.

-In our table we display the mean of these variables for respondents who started the obligatory military service before or in 1991 (i) in their region of residence at 17, and (ii) outside their region of residence at 17.
-We also display a p-values of the coefficient on an indicator for whether one completed the military service in the region of residence, conditional on cohort fixed effects as well as province of residence at age 17 fixed effects.
+In our table we display the mean of these variables for respondents who started the mandatory military service before or in 1991 (i) in their region of residence at age 17, and (ii) outside their region of residence at 17.
+For each covariate, we also display the p-value of the coefficient on an indicator for whether one completed the military service in the region of residence, conditional on cohort fixed effects as well as province of residence at age 17 fixed effects.4

 We also regress an indicator for whether one completed the military service in the region of residence on all pre-determined characteristics, conditional on cohort fixed effects as well as province of residence at age 17 fixed effects.
-We then conduct a joint F-test testing for the joint significance of all covariates included in the balance test
+We then conduct a joint F-test testing for the joint significance of all covariates included in the balance test.